-In Romania, the lions were living in filthy concrete pens, fed on a meagre diet of scraps and faced an uncertain future.
-The new director, Diaina Ghender, realised that the zoo could not care for them and contacted YWP to see if they could rehome the lions.
+In 2009 in Romania, three prides of African Lions were living in filthy tiny concrete pens, fed on a meagre diet of scraps and faced an uncertain future.
+The new director, Diaina Ghender, realised that the zoo could not care for them and contacted YWP to see if we could help to re-home the lions.

-At the time, YWP was a new park and did not have the funds to rehome and care for the lions but with the help of the News of the World launched a massive campaign `Lion Rescue’.
-The public rallied for the cause and raised £150,000 which helped bring the lions back to Yorkshire.
-A team of big cat experts from zoos around the UK travelled to Romania to help load the 13 lions.
-The snow did not help!
-The lions arrived in February 2010 – Jet2.com donated the use of a plane and with special permission, they were allowed to land at Doncaster Airport.
-The pilot began his descent from Amsterdam in order to mitigate the effect of the pressure on the lions’ ears!
-The world’s media was watching and the lions became world famous overnight.
+At the time, YWP was a new park and did not have the funds to rehouse and care for the Lions.
+However, a public campaign was launched that raised £150,000 towards helping bring the Lions to their new home in Yorkshire.
+A team of big cat experts from zoos around the UK travelled to Romania to help move the 13 lions.
+They arrived in February 2010 when Jet2.com donated the use of an aeroplane to transport the prides to Doncaster Airport.